daviden1013/llm-ie/docs/llm_inference_engine.md

         ----------
         messages : List[Dict[str,str]]
             a list of dict with role and content. role must be one of {"system", "user", "assistant"}
-        max_new_tokens : str, Optional
-            the max number of new tokens LLM can generate. temperature : float, Optional
-            the temperature for token sampling.
         verbose : bool, Optional
-            if True, LLM generated text will be printed in terminal in real-time.
+            if True, LLM generated text will be printed in terminal in real-time. stream : bool, Optional
+            if True, returns a generator that yields the output in real-time.
+        """
+        return NotImplemented

+    def _format_config(self) -> Dict[str, Any]:
+        """
+        This method format the LLM configuration with the correct key for the inference engine.

+        Return : Dict[str, Any]
+            the config parameters.
         """
         return NotImplemented
 ```